 Contemporary patronage can be enjoyed in Chichester Cathedral and in England’s oldest continuously occupied castle at Arundel, where the seventeenth-century Collector Earl was recently commemorated in a wonderful modern garden commission by the Duke of Norfolk.
 Modern art sits in a striking contemporary setting alongside one of the finest eighteenth-century houses in Chichester at Pallant House.

-£1,890.
-This includes: hotel accommodation; private coach throughout; breakfasts, 1 lunch and 4 dinners with wine, water, coffee; all admissions; all tips; the services of the lecturer and tour manager.
-Single supplement £290 (double room for single occupancy).
+Hotel accommodation; private coach throughout; breakfasts, one lunch and four dinners with wine, water, coffee; all admissions; all tips; the services of the lecturer and tour manager.

 Between 10 and 22 participants.